Dewan Abul Abbas

-Dewan Abul Abbas was a Pakistani and Bangladeshi politician.
-He was a member of the East Pakistan Provincial Assembly representing Comilla.
+Dewan Abul Abbas (1 March 1926 – date of death unknown) was a Pakistani and Bangladeshi politician who represented Comilla in the East Pakistan Provincial Assembly.

+Early life and education

-Abbas was born on 1 March 1926 in Barikandi village, under Nabinagar thana of Comilla district (now in Brahmanbaria District).
-He earned a master's degree in English and, in 1952, an LL.
-B. He was a lawyer.
-He was a member of the Constituent Assembly of Bangladesh.
-In 1962, he was elected to the East Pakistan Provincial Assembly.
+Abbas was born on 1 March 1926 in Barikandi village, Nabinagar thana, Comilla District (now Brahmanbaria District).
+He obtained a master's degree in English and an LL.B. in 1952.
+He practised as a lawyer.

+Political career

+In 1962, Abbas was elected to the East Pakistan Provincial Assembly.
+He subsequently served as a member of the Constituent Assembly of Bangladesh.

+Personal life

-His son, Dewan Aftabul Alam, lives in Wari, Dhaka.
+Abbas's elder son, Dewan Aftabul Alam, resides in Wari, Dhaka.
+His younger son, Dewan Ashraful Alam, resides in New York.